juanma1980/zxcutrestick/README.md

 It emulates a joystick for the thumb and maps directions to configured keys.

 All options are loaded from config file.
 There's no install, simply clone this repo and run from terminal.
+If you wish a desktop launcher then execute generate_desktop.sh

 It depends on pyside2 and needs xdotool installed.
 Remember: this is a "shabbystick".
 #########